Best Software

 Best for: Organizations already using DocuSign eSignature

-DocuSign CLM is the contract lifecycle management product from DocuSign, separate from their well-known eSignature tool.
+DocuSign CLM is the contract lifecycle management product from DocuSign, sold separately from their well-known eSignature tool.
 For organizations that already use DocuSign eSignature across the company, CLM provides a natural expansion path with familiar UX and native integration between drafting and signing.
-DocuSign has been named a Gartner CLM Leader for six consecutive years and a Leader in the 2025 IDC MarketScape.
+Docusign was named a Leader in the 2025 Gartner Magic Quadrant for CLM for the sixth consecutive year, and a Leader in the 2025 IDC MarketScape.

 The platform includes Maestro workflows for automated agreement delivery via WhatsApp, SMS, or email, and broad integration connectors for Salesforce, Microsoft Dynamics, SAP, and Oracle.